Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Introduction

-What is missing in the literature is the investigation of external systematic default risk within the insurance group.
-We therefore aim to enrich the study by considering the insurance group dividend optimization problem in which each subsidiary may go default due to some contagious default risk.
+What is missing in the literature is the investigation of external systemic risk for the insurance group.
+Our work enriches the study of the insurance group by considering the group dividend optimization problem in which each subsidiary may go default due to some contagious default risk.
 In practice, many subsidiaries share the same reserves pool from the parent group company.
 It is reasonable to assume that all subsidiaries are exposed to some common credit risk.
-On one hand, our model can depict some real life situations that the group manager collects cash reserves from different subsidiaries and invests them into some financial credit instruments such as defaultable Bonds, CDS, equity default swaps and etc. The insolvency and termination of one subsidiary business caused by the market credit risk may quickly spread to all other subsidiaries if they share the same underlying credit assets.
-Some empirical studies find that defaults are indeed contagious in certain cases and exhibit the so-called phenomenon of default-clustering, see \cite{DasDKS}.
-On the other hand, \cite{TakadaS} studies a dependent credit risk model and analyze the contagious defaults affected by a common macroeconomic factor. \cite{AminiM} also develops a financial network model and investigates contagious defaults that are caused by a macroeconomic shock.
-In the context of insurance, it is also reasonable to consider some common shocks that may lead to some massive domino effects in the financial market and insurance operations.
+Our model can depict some real life situations that the group manager collects cash reserves from different subsidiaries and invests them into some financial credit instruments such as defaultable Bonds, CDS, equity default swaps and etc. The insolvency and termination of one subsidiary business caused by the market credit risk may quickly spread to all other subsidiaries if they share the same underlying credit assets.
+Some empirical studies find that defaults are indeed contagious in certain cases and exhibit the so-called default-clustering phenomenon, see \cite{DasDKS}.
+In particular, a dependent credit risk model is studied by \cite{TakadaS}, which analyzes the contagious defaults affected by a common macroeconomic factor.
+A financial network model is later developed by \cite{AminiM}, in which the contagious defaults are caused by a macroeconomic shock.
+In the context of insurance, it is also reasonable to consider the investment of net-reserves in some credit assets and the default risk in the financial market may lead to some massive domino effects in surplus management and subsidiaries operations.